2.4 Using Coverage Maps

 GROUP

-NOTE:Any of the relationships that resolve to a table would need another segment to resolve to an ENTITY.
+IMPORTANT:When creating a CSV coverage map, any of the relationships that resolve to a table would need another segment to resolve to an ENTITY.
 For example, APPLICATION.applicationOwners is incomplete, because it resolves to a table.
 The complete expression should be: APPLICATION.applicationOwners.USER.<attributeName> or APPLICATION.applicationOwners.GROUP.<attributeName>

 User Access Review Coverage Map Examples